Sinus infections are the result of inflammation of the mucous membranes, and most likely due to an overgrowth of fungi in the nasal cavities.

 - Herbal teas: Pau ‘d arco, Nettles and Fenugreek

 Paula’s Natural Sinus Relief Cocktail.
-Blend the following in a Vitamix or a high-powered blender: 12-16 oz. filtered water, 1 tbsp. raw honey, 1 tbsp. raw apple cider vinegar, the juice from one whole lemon, 1-2 cups fresh organic pineapple chunks, 2 scoops collagen powder, 1 tablespoon organic coconut cream, a knuckle of fresh ginger root, fresh turmeric root and a pinch of black pepper.
+Blend the following in a Vitamix or a high-powered blender: 12-16 oz. filtered water, 1 tbsp. raw honey, 1 tbsp. raw apple cider vinegar, one whole lemon (sliced), one cup fresh organic pineapple chunks, 2 scoops collagen powder, 1 tablespoon organic coconut cream, one large knuckle of fresh ginger root, fresh turmeric root and a pinch of black pepper.

 Lifestyle Tips for Sinus Infections

 - Test for and rule out hidden infections.
-Chronic sinusitis is often linked to mycotoxins and underlying infections.
+Chronic sinusitis is often linked to mold mycotoxins and underlying fungal, yeast and Candida overgrowth infections.

 - Use a Neti pot to irrigate, rinse and cleanse the sinuses.
 I like the Nasopure, and it’s BPA-free!

-- Aromatherapy oils such as tea tree, eucalyptus, goldenseal and rosemary applied as a compress to the nasal area or as steam inhalation are very helpful.
+- Aromatherapy oils such as tea tree, eucalyptus, goldenseal, oregano and rosemary applied as a compress to the nasal area or as steam inhalation are very helpful.

 - Sinuses that are aggravated by weather changes often respond very well to acupuncture.

 - Use dust mite-free bedding.
-Wash the sheets and bed pillows often.
+Wash bedding sheets and bed pillows often (in hot water).

 - Use HEPA filters.
 Change the air filters in your home every month.

-- Check air quality in your home and work place
+- Check the air quality in your home and workplace

 - Oil pull 4-5 times weekly